FTChinese/subscription-api/_doc/account_auth.md

 * POST `/auth/email/login` Login with email + password
 * POST `/auth/email/signup` Create a new email account
 * POST `/auth/email/verification/{token}` Verify email inside browser
-* PUT `/auth/mobile/verification` Create an SMS code and send to user mobile phone.
+* PUT `/auth/mobile/verification` Create an SMS code and send to user mobile phone to perform login using phone number.
-* POST `/auth/mobile/verification` Verify SMS code
+* POST `/auth/mobile/verification` Verify SMS code sent in last step.
 * POST `/auth/mobile/link` Link mobile to an existing email account.
 * POST `/auth/mobile/signup` When the mobile is used for login for the first time, user should be asked to link to an email account, and if the email has not signed-up, create one here.
 * POST `/auth/password-reset` Reset password